 This works the same way in production, the only difference is the worker is deployed somewhere with more than one running instance.

 There are many ways to deploy software to a production environment.
 In this topic, we focus on best practices.
 We recommend that workers are deployed as Docker containers.
-Platform-specific deployment examples can be found in our livekit-examples/agent-deployment repository.
+Platform-specific deployment examples can be found in the livekit-examples/agent-deployment repository.

 Building